innobead/gogradle/README.md

 [![Travis CI](https://travis-ci.org/innobead/gogradle.svg)](https://travis-ci.org/innobead/gogradle)

+**Note:** Before using this plugin, please note that there is no test coverage right now, but it will be done in near future.

 # What is gogradle
 A Gradle plugin supports Go module/package build lifecycle, also integrate [go modules](https://github.com/golang/go/wiki/Modules) started from Go 1.11 for dependency management.